tranquilts/MATCH/README.md

 ### **Application Functions**
 The core application functions of MATCH are designed to provide an engaging, educational and accessible experience for students aged 10 and over.
 The system prioritises ease of use, responsive and consistent feedback, catering to both novice and expert users.

-1. Game Start/Navigation
+Game Start/Navigation

 Purpose: Allow users to start a game promptly without extra steps.

 Functionality:
 - One click/tap from the homepage to start a new game.
 - Clear navigation to read rules and instructions before gameplay begins.
 - Minimal steps to ensure a smooth and intuitive user experience.

-2. Matching Logic
+Matching Logic

 Purpose: Allow players to pair matching words together.

 Functionality:
 - Checks player selections and determines if a match is correct.
 - Updates the game automatically after each selection.
 - Saves scores and tracks progress throughout the game
 - Provides visual/audio feedback when matches are made.

-3. Game End/Feedback
+Game End/Feedback

 Purpose: End the game and provide players with performance feedback.

 Functionality:
 - Displays the final score and accuracy.
 - Highlights unmatched pairs for learning purposes.
 - Offers options to restart or return to the main page.

-4. Responsive & Accessibility
+Responsive & Accessibility

-Purpose: Ensure the game is playable on a variety of devices and accessible to all users.
+Purpose: Ensure the game is playable across all devices and accessible to all users.

 Functionality:
 - Adapts layout for desktop,tablet and mobile devices.
 - Complies with WCAG 2.1 accessibility standards
 - Minimises cognitive load with clear instructions and an intuitive interface

-5. Feedback Style
+Feedback Style

 Purpose: Provide users with automatic and clear responses to their moves during the game.

 Functionality:
 - Display visual cues (e.g highlighting matched pairs) when a selection is correct or incorrect.
 - Provides audio feedback for correct matches, incorrect selections or game events.
 - Shows progress and scores in real-time to keep players informed.
 - Offers performance feedback at the end of the game, including unmatched pairs for learning purposes.

 ### **Hints Function**